• Skip to primary navigation

 Step Five:

-I created a title for my chalkboard.
-I printed of My Family Tree in a font I liked.
-I used the font Bombshell which is one you have to purchase.
+Create a title for the chalkboard.
+I printed off the words My Family Tree in the font Bombshell.

 _DSC0907